Understanding Uninsured and Underinsured Motorist Coverage

 What is Uninsured and Underinsured Motorist Coverage?

-- Uninsured motorist coverage (UM) covers you in case of an accident with a driver who has no insurance or whose insurance company denies or cannot pay their claim.
+- Uninsured motorist coverage covers you in case of an accident with a driver who has no insurance or whose insurance company denies or cannot pay their claim.

-- Underinsured motorist coverage (UIM) covers you in case of an accident with a driver who has some but not enough insurance to cover all of your injuries.
+- Underinsured motorist coverage covers you in case of an accident with a driver who has some but not enough insurance to cover all of your injuries.

 The Danger of Uninsured Drivers